sparkrew/art-in-swh/working-minutes.md

 2026.02.19
-- [nadia]
+- [RQ1]
-  - check if some user names are only among the dead origins
+  - [nadia] check if some user names are only among the dead origins
-  - order the 'dead' origins by size; plot; decide on a threshold; check all origins larger than threshold to collect the signals; then we'll manually check some of them
+  - [nadia] order the 'dead' origins by size; plot; decide on a threshold; check all origins larger than threshold to collect the signals; then we'll manually check some of them
-  - plot for the dead/alive origins: add a row for hosts that have less than 10 origins (how many hosts? how many origins?)
+  - [nadia] plot for the dead/alive origins: add a row for hosts that have less than 10 origins (how many hosts? how many origins?)
-  - data about signals of orgins that are in hosts where all is dead: add this file in the repo
+  - [nadia] data about signals of orgins that are in hosts where all is dead: add this file in the repo
+  - [yogya] remove duplicate origins
   - structure of txt for RQ1
     - one par: describe the plot
     - one par: discuss the GH monoculture and still lot of of diversity